apache/freemarker-generator/freemarker-generator-base/src/site/markdown/index.md

-# Apache FreeMarker CLI Base
+# Apache FreeMarker Generator Base

 This package contains infrastructure code not depending on `Apache FreeMarker` directly since `DataSources` and their creation might be useful for un-related command-line tools.